hossbeast/autominer/README.md

 vi ~/.autominer/profile/cardo-one/config
 ````

-In addition, you may want to run the pricing aggregator separately from the
+In addition, you may want to the various pricing aggregators separately from the autominer process,
-autominer process, so that it is not disturbed when you stop/start autominer.
+so that they are not disturbed when you stop/start autominer.

-If you don't run it separately, autominer-mine will run nicehash-aggregator for
-each region you're mining in, but it will be stopped when autominer-mine
-terminates.

 ````
-nicehash-aggregator --region usa
-nicehash-aggregator --region eu
+autominer nicehash-aggregator --region usa autominer nicehash-aggregator --region eu autominer coinstats-aggregator autominer miningpoolhub-aggregator
 ````

 Finally, run autominer